(Fr Paul Manickathan SAC - Easter Homily, 2016)

 When Peter and the 'beloved disciple' hear the story they immediately start running to the tomb, and we have a marvellous action picture of the 'Easter jog'.
 The beloved disciple runs faster than Peter and reaches the tomb first, looks in to see the cloths lying on the ground, and then he waits for Peter.
 Peter goes in and sees the same evidence.
 In contrast to Peter, John 'believes'.
 He sees more than the discarded clothes; he sees what this means with 'the eye of FAITH'.
 His, is a love that 'sees' in the dark.

-There are three Greek words John uses in his Gospel with regard to 'seeing':
+three Greek words John uses in his Gospel with regard to 'seeing':

 In Chapter 20, verse 6, we are told he 'saw' the linen cloth.
 The Greek word for 'seeing' is "Plepo", which means physical sight.
 Next, Peter went into the tomb and 'saw'.
 Here, the Greek word used by John is "Theoreyo" which means an experimental way of seeing, from which word derives the English word, 'theory'.
 Next, he said with regard to himself when he went in, he said he 'saw' and 'believed', this time using the Greek word "Orao" which refers to 'spiritual' sight.